 Review fixes before applying

 Your agent will present proposed fixes organised by source file, with a before/after code change and a confidence level (high, medium, or low) for each.
-Review these before approving — the agent will not apply changes automatically.
+Review these before approving.
+The agent will not apply changes automatically.

 For Fix any violations (where multiple fixes are valid), your agent will choose the most appropriate one for the component’s context.
 If you disagree with the choice, you can tell it to use a different approach before it applies the change.

 After applying fixes, your agent will summarise what changed.
-It will not commit — that’s left to you.
+It will not commit.
+That’s left to you.

 Good to know